How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 Taxable Brokerage Accounts

-These accounts may generate taxable income each year from:
+These accounts may generate taxable income from:

 • Dividends